 Embark on your own Tennessee adventure to reconnect with yourself, meet friendly locals and experience as much as you can in these towns.
 The laid back atmosphere, music and arts, great food and easy navigation make these Tennessee spots ideal if you’re traveling alone.

 The city is an ideal midpoint between Memphis and Nashville.
 Travel during the free summer concert series that takes place on the lawn of Jackson’s Amphitheater at the Market.
 Dive even deeper into Jackson’s music and the legends who came from the area by making a visit to The Legends of Tennessee Music Museum at The Carnegie.
 Here, you’ll see costumes, instruments and more from Carl Perkins, Tina Turner and many other Tennessee-made stars.
-Treat yourself to an upscale southern dinner at Chandelier Café & Cater in the historic Neely House.
-If you want to keep it casual, grab a table at Rock’n Dough Pizza & Brew Co. where all pizzas are made with ingredients from local farms and businesses.
+Grab a table at Rock’n Dough Pizza & Brew Co. where all pizzas are made with ingredients from local farms and businesses.

 Big talent comes from this small town in West Tennessee, located a little under two hours from Nashville.
 Spend a day learning from the artisans that call Huntingdon home.
 Sign up for a class at Mudslingers Pottery Studio to make your own clay creation, or marvel at the many pottery pieces that are displayed.
 Head to Lawrence Designs to shop a wide range of candles and woodwork.
 Make sure to plan your visit around a show at The Dixie Carter Performing Arts & Academic Center where concerts, Broadway shows, symphonies and more are performed.